 It’s that time of year!
-Introducing… the UCLA Class of 2022 graduation photos!
-It was my first time photographing UCLA grads and I scheduled over 50 photoshoots during June.
-It was great to meet so many new people and photograph such a beautiful campus.
-(I also graduated this year, hurrah!
-See my own graduation photos here.)
+Introducing… the UCLA Class of 2023 graduation photos!
+It was my second time photographing UCLA grads and I scheduled a few hundred photoshoots during April and June.
+Check out graduation photos from last year too!

 UCLA students, listen up!
 If you’re interested in scheduling a shoot next year, please read this entirely.
-Please email me (email@example.com) if you would like to be put on the waitlist.
-You will be the first to know when spots open up!
-I will also post regularly on the Class of 2023 Facebook page.
-There are lots of helpful tips you may not have already thought of, and I want you to be as prepared as possible so our shoot is as successful as it can be!
+Please message me on Instagram (@incandescently.happy) if you would like to be put on the email list.
+You will be the first to know when spots open up on the schedule!
+Please click that link and read the description for all information about shooting, including pricing.
+Here is more information that you might find useful:

 When should I book?

-As soon as spots open up, I’d suggest scheduling your shoot a few weeks prior to graduation!
-The earlier the better.
-There are a couple weeks when campus is very hectic as everyone is trying to get their photos in.
+As soon as spots open up (probably around February of 2024), I’d suggest scheduling your shoot in April prior to graduation!
+The earlier the better, and the light in April is beautiful and sunny.
+In June, it is not only gloomy and cloudy, but it campus is very hectic and crowded as everyone is trying to get their photos in.
 We can definitely work around it, but it’s easier to just get it done ahead of time.
-It also takes a little longer to grab the iconic spots when everyone is there trying to do the same thing.
+It also takes a little longer to shoot at the iconic spots when everyone doing the same thing.

 What do I bring?

 Bring all your graduation gear, like your sashes, cap, gown, and hood with the tassel.
-If you want, you can also bring champagne to pop, confetti to throw, cute ’23’ balloons, your pet, any certificates or awards, and also a change of clothes or accessories.
+If you want, you can also bring champagne to pop, circle confetti to throw, cute ’24’ balloons, your pet, any certificates or awards, and also a change of clothes or accessories.
 Scroll through these photos for inspiration!
-The more choices, the better.

 Where do we take photos?

 I generally stay around the Powell Library / Royce Hall / fountain area of campus.
-Although if you schedule enough time, we can go anywhere on campus that’s meaningful to you.
+If you schedule enough time (more than thirty minutes), we can go anywhere on campus that’s meaningful to you.
 But all the beautiful and traditional architecture is luckily in one central spot so we can hop between places quite efficiently.

 What about friends or groups?